kchiem12/higherlower/README.md

 - The score can never be negative
 - Player can select the range of numbers (the upper and lower bounds *INCLUSIVE*

+> This serves as an introductory JavaScript project